Limits of Echosync are the following:

 Echosync is comparing elements by checking differences about:

-There is no task manager in Echosync.
+There is no task scheduler in Echosync.
 This would have asked for a resident program running in the background which on top of using memory and slowing down computer start up, would have compromised the portabilty of Echosync.

 Button Compare starts comparison between the source folder and the corresponding destination folder.